 I went true to size and that’s what I’d recommend.
 There was some slight heel slip with my left shoe upon each wear, but once the shoe started to warm up and become more flexible then it quickly became a non-issue.

 Lockdown has been solid thus far and at this time I haven’t experienced any issues.

 The midsole is pretty beefy, but for good reason.
 It cups and cradles the foot perfectly in three zones — the forefoot, midfoot and heel.
 The forefoot section cups just enough to maintain confidence with your movements while still offering flexibility.
 The midfoot isn’t too noticeable until you hit a lateral cut where you can feel it working.
 Meanwhile, the heel acts as a giant heel counter that ensures the other two sections are covered in case one may fail — which I doubt will happen.

 I have been loving my time in the Nike Cosmic Unity.
 They offer the cushion I want with the stability I love.
 Traction has been great and they fit me well.
-There really isn’t anything I can truly complain about with this shoe.
+There really isn’t anything I can truly complain about with this shoe, and that is why the have made our list of the best low top basketball shoes for the year.
 Is the sustainability aspect a laughable marketing gimmick?
 Yes.
 Especially when it comes from the brand that’s producing the most waste in the industry.
 However, gimmicks aside, purely speaking on performance, the Nike Cosmic Unity is a great shoe.

 Thanks to Nike for sending a pair to test.
 Nike was not given any editorial control of the review.